Testis & paratestis

 Etiology

-• Seems to develop from neoplastic transformation of cytotrophoblastic cells that assume a differentiation toward the chorionic type intermediate trophoblastic cells that are normally found in chorion laeve (fetal membrane)
+• Seems to develop from the neoplastic transformation of cytotrophoblastic cells that assume a differentiation toward the chorionic type intermediate trophoblastic cells that are normally found in chorion laeve (fetal membrane)

 Clinical features